 Post-COVID, we're also seeing a need for time management skills, resilience and flexibility.

 Looking for work or about to graduate?
 Here's 9 things you should do before you graduate from university.

 More and more, especially for routine and repetitive jobs, companies are relying on machines to do our jobs.
-Some economists estimate that over 40% of the jobs lost since the COVID-19 pandemic will never return.
-Even back in 2015, a report suggested that we were being trained for jobs, two-thirds of which would be obsolete in a decade.5 Well that decade came faster than we expected.
+Some economists estimate that over 40% of the jobs lost since the COVID-19 pandemic will never return, and half of us will need to "reskill" in the next 5 years.
+Even back in 2015, a report suggested that we were being trained for jobs, two-thirds of which would be obsolete in a decade5.
+Well that decade came faster than we expected.

 If you're a postal worker, travel agent or cashier, you might want to consider going back to school to learn a few new skills.
 Jobs that still require a human touch, like counseling, writing, legal work and teaching, are harder for a machine to replicate.

 You might just feel like a change of scenery through studying and working abroad.
 Some countries, like the UK and Australia, offer attractive post-study work visas for graduates looking to stay on and work.